CadQuery/cadquery/doc/index.rst

-CadQuery Documentation
+CadQuery 2.0 Documentation
 ===================================

-CadQuery is an intuitive, easy-to-use python library for building parametric 3D CAD models.
+CadQuery is an intuitive, easy-to-use Python library for building parametric 3D CAD models.
 It has several goals:

     * Build models with scripts that are as close as possible to how you'd describe the object to a human, using a standard, already established programming language